Whorled Milkweed

 Benefits | Butterflies, Pollinators, Host Plant, Deer Resistant |

 Whorled Milkweed (Asclepias verticillata) blooms later than most milkweeds and often into September.
 This small milkweed spreads by rhizome to form attractive drifts topped with small umbels of white flowers.
-Attrative to many pollinators including butterflies, Whorled Milkweed is also a host plant for the Monarch butterfly.
+Attractive to many pollinators including butterflies, Whorled Milkweed is also a host plant for the Monarch butterfly.
 Thin whorled leaves grant a delicate texture that combines well with other plants of lower stature in an interplanted design or a rock garden.
-Poorer, well-drained soils of and or gravel are preferred, and this plant also appreciates a more open space.
+Sandy and gravelly well-drained soils are preferred, and this plant also appreciates a more open space.
 It will not complete with taller, dominant plants.
-Slender seed pods are formed later in the season as the leaves turn to yellow and orange, and both of these features provide interest well into autumn.
+Slender seed pods are formed later in the season and the leaves turn to yellow and orange.
+Both of these features provide interest well into autumn.
 Resistant to both deer and rabbit, this milkweed is poisonous to livestock.